 The radio then prompts for the WiFi password if the network you chose has one, as shown next.

-8. Enter the WiFi Password to Change WiFi on Logitech Squeezebox Boom
+8. Enter the WiFi Password to Continue with How to Change WiFi on Logitech Squeezebox Boom

 Now for each character in the password, spin the knob left or right until the correct character appears.
 The row of stars **** then disappears.
 The characters of your password appear in their places as you enter them.